 - Your child understands that text has meaning.
 After all, that is the purpose of reading, to gain information.
-An example of this would be if a child saw his name written out he understands that name refers to him, and not his friend, or his favorite snack.
+For example, if a child saw his name written out he understands that name refers to him.
+It is not his friend or his favorite snack.

 - Your child can recite the alphabet.
 Whether it’s singing the ABC song or just saying each letter from memory, knowing the alphabet is an important step toward reading readiness.

-- Your child can identify and name some or all the letters.
+- Your child can identify and name some or all uppercase and lowercase letters.
 This is important because individual letters make up words to be read and written.

 - Your child can correspond some or all letters to their correct sounds.
 This is necessary for decoding, the act of sounding out words.

 - Your child can echo a simple text that is read to them.
-Doing so demonstrates the child’s understanding of one to one correspondence in reading, that each word on a page corresponds to a word that is read.
+Doing so demonstrates the child’s understanding of one-to-one correspondence in reading.
+That means that each word on a page corresponds to a word that is read.

 Is Your Child Ready to Read?